garagehive/garagehive.github.io/docs/garagehive-extending-price-markup-and-discount-calculations.md

 <br>

-> **Note:**
->
-> This may be a little bit complicated setup, but if you have any questions, please get in touch with our support team.
+{% include tip.html title="Note" text="This may be a little bit complicated setup, but if you have any questions, please get in touch with our support team." %}